pcw8531/thermodynamic-motor-control/README.md

 ## Code Requirements
 Python 3.8+ with packages listed in requirements.txt

+## Usage
+Open and run `Entropy Analysis.ipynb` to reproduce all analyses and figures.
+All data is embedded within the notebook for convenience.

 ## License
 MIT License - See LICENSE file for details